goldsborough/algs4/symbol-tables/README.md

 - empty
 - two disjoint binary trees (left and right)

-Symmetrics order: Each node has a key, and every node's key is:
+Symmetric order: Each node has a key, and every node's key is:
 - Larger than all keys in left subtree.
 - Smaller than all keys in right subtree.